Electric street transport is equated with clean, breathable city air, something that opinion polls have constantly shown almost everyone wants.

 With trials using a modified tram on an 800m route in Augsburg, Germany having proven successful, May 2013 saw the commencement of a further round of trials, this time using buses, in Braunschweig, Germany.
 Known as Project EMIL these trials involve Primove charging pads which have been placed at specific locations where the buses can collect power whilst stationary.

-Emil involves two buses and service vehicle which operate a 12km loop service around the city that has a typical journey duration of 37 minutes.
-Buses will receive a full charge overnight plus an 11 minute top-up charge between journeys whilst at the route terminus (the main railway station) plus 30 second booster charges whilst calling at several intermediate bus stops en route.
+Emil involves several buses and a service vehicle.
+Different reports suggest that there will be either two or four buses.
+They will run on a 12km loop service around the city that has a typical journey duration of 37 minutes.
+Buses will receive a full charge overnight plus a 10 minute top-up charge between journeys whilst at the route terminus (the main railway station) plus 30 second booster charges whilst calling at several intermediate bus stops en route.
 The idea is to see if it is possible for buses on route M19 to provide a full day's service whilst carrying small Li-Ion battery packs which do not impinge upon the vehicles' overall passenger carrying capacity.

 This link (which opens in a new window) leads to a page on the transport operators website that explains more.
 Although it is the German language website there are several free online translation services which will facilitate seeing an English version.